 In true-to-form style, on the 28 November 2019, the Minister of Mineral Resources and Energy, published draft amendments to the Regulations under section 107 of the Mineral and Petroleum Resources Development Act 28 of 2002.

-This is true-to-form because comments are due just after Christmas but before New Years, conveniently during the period when most Interested and Affected Parties, the vast majority being of the Blue- and White-Collar Work Force, are on their Annual Leave.
+This is true-to-form because comments are due just after Christmas but before New Years, conveniently during the period when most Interested and Affected Parties, the vast majority being of the Blue- and White-Collar Work Force, are on Annual Leave.

 STOP PRESS: COMMENTS ARE NOW DUE 31 JANUARY 2020 – Government have seen the error and extended this comment period (as of mid Dec 2019)